lmc-eu/spirit-design-system/packages/web/src/scss/components/Stack/README.md

 Otherwise, the applied spacing via vertical padding could break the visual view of the children's items.

 ### Spacing between items

-⚠ **DEPRECATED:** Be aware that the `Stack` component will have no default spacing between its descendants with the next major version.
-The spacing between items will be set via `Stack--hasSpacing`.
-Use the feature flag class `spirit-v1-stack-no-default-gap` that has been prepared for the temporary usage to achieve upcoming default behaviour and prevent breaking change.

 👉 The vertical spacing between items is applied via `Stack--hasSpacing`.
 The size corresponds with the value of the design token `$space-600`.
 In case you need another spacing, please use utility classes or add custom-defined styles to the direct descendants.